-Donald Trump Could Mute Not Block Twitter Followers, Says Judge
+Donald Trump Could Mute But Not Block Twitter Followers, Says Judge

-A federal judge seemed doubtful that U.S. president Donald Trump has the constitutional right to block Twitter followers who are critical of him and his presidency.
+A federal judge seemed doubtful that U.S. President Donald Trump has the constitutional right to block Twitter followers who are critical of him and his presidency.
 Instead, the judge suggested that Trump should simply mute his detractors on the social media platform.

-U.S. District Judge Naomi Reice Buchald said on Thursday during a hearing in the Manhattan federal court that, in a public forum, a person can’t prevent another person from expressing opinions opposite from what he or she believes in.
+U.S. District Judge Naomi Reice Buchwald said on Thursday during a hearing in the Manhattan federal court that, in a public forum, a person can’t prevent another person from expressing opinions opposite from what he or she believes in.

-Buchald is skeptical that Trump can “constitutionally block Twitter users whose views he does not like,” according to CNBC.
+Buchwald is skeptical that Trump can “constitutionally block Twitter users whose views he does not like,” according to CNBC.
 It was suggested that Trump can’t prevent people from “following and retweeting from his own Twitter account” since “you can’t shut somebody up because you don’t like what they’re saying” in a public forum.

-During the hearing, Buchald asked Michael Baer, the lawyer for Trump, if he believes barring Twitter users from the president’s personal account is a violation of the First Amendment to the United States Constitution, which “guarantees freedoms concerning religion, expression, assembly, and the right to petition.”
+During the hearing, Buchwald asked Michael Baer, the lawyer for Trump, if he believes barring Twitter users from the president’s personal account is a violation of the First Amendment to the United States Constitution, which “guarantees freedoms concerning religion, expression, assembly, and the right to petition.”

-Buchald also asked Baer if he thinks Twitter was any different from a public town hall, a place where people are free to speak without fear of being silenced by government officials.
+Buchwald also asked Baer if he thinks Twitter was any different from a public town hall, a place where people are free to speak without fear of being silenced by government officials.

 Baer compared the situation to Trump deciding to turn and “walk away from someone at a public event.”